-One of the most popular alternative medicine treatments is acupuncture treatment.
+One of the most popular alternative medicine treatments is acupuncture treatment, which has been used for thousands of years as a pain relieving treatment.
 Stimulating acupuncture points helps to move qi pronounced "chee" and blood to the affected area, thereby allowing the body to heal the surrounding tissues and relieve the problem.

 If you try it, you will be amazed by how thin needles are used, which are disposable needles and only used once.
 Treatment can also boost the immune system and reduce inflammation.
 Research has shown that electric current type treatment is able to prevent bone loss.

 Joint problems can feel like pain and stiffness and is worse in winter time when it's damp and cold.
 Keeping the joint warm can help to relieve the pain and discomfort.
 Often people will have pain in their knees and this is exacerbated by poor lifestyle choices.
 For example, most people wear 3 or 4 layers on their upper-bodies but only one layer on their legs.
 This means the legs and joints within them are exposed to the cold and damp, which obstructs energy and blood flow to them causing them to deteriorate and cause pain.